alexcarron/rock-estore/docs/DesignDoc.md

   * UserDao - This class creates an interface in order to access or manipulate the information related to a user which can then be implemented by some storage system.
   * Cart - This class defines what a shopping cart object should look like, and the properties it holds.
   * CartDao - This class creates an interface in order to access or manipulate the information related to a shopping cart which can then be implemented by some storage system.
+  * Password - This class handles the methods for checking if a password meets our security requirments, hashing passwords, and generating strong passwords.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View